WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/capitalization.md

 ## Title case capitalization

 Title case capitalization may be used at times, depending on the context.
 Title case capitalization is sometimes used in article, book, or blog titles, research paper titles, and titles of people (such as *Managing Director*).
-In most cases, sentence case capitalization is used.
+In most cases, sentence-case capitalization is used.
 The general rules for title case capitalization are:
 - Capitalize the first and last words.
 - Capitalize all words including nouns, verbs, adverbs, adjectives, and pronouns.